thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 * add defaults value for argparse arguments
 * implement support for arbitrary additional fields
 * add --export-as to export as txt, csv, etc
-* always move tags etc at the end of the entry
 * code a way to open links without doing reviews
 * implement a two letter shortcut code to answer importance and time at the same time
 * implement an undo function : simple : just save the dictionnary of each pair during the last few reviews and roll them back one by one : implement a new method to do a rollback, and save each former dataframe in the litoy class